Matthew McConaughey believes a word should be removed from dictionary

-AUSTIN (KXAN) — “Believe it” or not but Matthew McConaughey wants you to stop using a word.
+AUSTIN (KXAN) — Matthew McConaughey wants you to stop using a word.

 “We shouldn’t think that the most beautiful sunset or the greatest play or the greatest love of our life or the greatest moment of euphoria is unbelievable.
 Believe it!” said McConaughey in the video.